opencord/voltha-docs/testing/voltha_test_automation.rst

 Likewise, tests that collect measurements on Voltha performance at scale are placed under `voltha-scale-measurements <https://jenkins.opencord.org/view/voltha-scale-measurements/>`_.

-Jenkins also host `verification jobs <https://jenkins.opencord.org/view/VOLTHA%202.x%20verify/>`_ that trigger automatically whenever a patch is pushed or updated on Gerrit for the review.
+Jenkins also hosts verification jobs that trigger automatically whenever a patch is pushed or updated on Gerrit for the review.

 Job Templates